Class Offerings

 No class session on 4/14/25.

 4/7/25 and 4/21/25: Theodore Roosevelt, a Progressive-leaning moderate Republican, modeled his foundational political credo upon that of Abraham Lincoln.
 Class sessions will cover TR’s family and Sagamore Hill residence that has become the most visited site of the National Park System.
 Covered also will be TR’s groundbreaking and pivotal role as Peace Negotiator that ended the Russo-Japanese War for which he was awarded the Nobel Peace Prize.
 TR was the first president to act upon and be called a “Trust Buster.”
 In his post-presidency “New Nationalism Speech” delivered in Osawatomie, Kansas (August 31, 1910), TR espoused “Fair Play” for everyone and for ending special treatment in government for business.
 His distant cousin, Franklin Delano Roosevelt, expanded TR’s mantra as the “New Deal” throughout his presidency (1933-1945).
 More than a century after the “Most Famous Long Islander” displayed intrepid leadership and valor leading a daring charge up San Juan Hill, Republic of Cuba, TR was posthumously--and most justifiably--awarded the U.S. Congressional Medal of Honor (January 16, 2001).
 His son, Theodore Roosevelt, Jr, known as “Ted” Roosevelt, was also posthumously awarded the U.S. Congressional Medal of Honor for leadership and valor.
-General Omar stated that on D-Day, June 6, 1943, “Ted Roosevelt was the most heroic soldier he had ever seen in combat.”
+General Omar N. Bradley stated that on D-Day, June 6, 1943, “Ted Roosevelt was the most heroic soldier he had ever seen in combat.”
 Roosevelt, the oldest soldier and only general that day, landed with the first wave of troops during the Normandy Invasion.
 At Utah Beach, soldiers and war materiel landed at different sites.
 Brigadier General Roosevelt, while dodging deadly machine gun fire, modified pre-invasion battle plans and helped establish the Normandy beachhead, a most crucial milestone to victory in World War II.

 4/28/25: Fiorello H. La Guardia was born in lower Manhattan and raised in Arizona.
 He returned to NYC to represent, as an attorney, the International Ladies Garment Workers Union (ILGWU).
 In a series of elective positions, five-foot tall, but a towering force of nature, La Guardia became a Congressman, a NYC municipal government leader, and ultimately NYC’s Mayor (1934-1945).
 The “Little Flower” fought corruption, especially targeting Tammany Hall for absconding municipal funds and for employing fraudulent election tactics.
 La Guardia informed and encouraged New Yorkers in his weekly “Talk to the People” weekly radio broadcasts during the “Great Depression” and throughout World War II.
 He achieved an unbroken record for the sheer volume of newly built public housing, parks, schools, highways, and bridges.
 Fiorello La Guardia has been rated by municipal experts repeatedly as the “Best Big City Mayor in History.”

-Business of Sports
+History of New York Sports

 Leader: Dr. Ira Stolzenberg

-2024 Sessions Fees: $25 for 4 weeks.
+2025 Sessions Fees: $25 for 5 weeks.

-Dates: 3/31, 4/7, 4/21 & 4/28
+Dates: Spring: 3/24, 3/31, 4/7, 4/21 & 4/28

 Location: Campus Center Meeting Room A